Real-Dev-Squad/mobile-app/README.md

 - For Android: `yarn react-native run-android`
 - For iOS: yarn `react-native run-ios`

-If the above commands fail, try building the Android app from Android Studio and the iOS app from Xcode.
+If the above commands fail, try building the Android app from Android Studio and the iOS app from Xcode